Three Calls from God

 ...and behold, a voice out of the heavens said, "This is My beloved Son, in whom I am well-pleased."
 Matthew 3:17 (NASB)

-First and foremost, we are human beings, not doings.
-We must first discover who we are through the new birth before moving forward.
+First and foremost, we are human beings, not human doings.
+We must first discover who we are through the new birth before we can move forward.
 However, God did not create us merely to exist.
 He also intends for us to do good works of faith and love.

 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.
 Ephesians 2:10 (NASB)